Verboort, Oregon

 Verboort is an unincorporated community in Washington County, Oregon, United States.
-It is located approximately two miles northeast of Forest Grove, one mile east of Oregon Route 47 in the Tualatin Valley.
+It is located approximately 2 mi northeast of Forest Grove, 1 mi east of Oregon Route 47 in the Tualatin Valley.
 The community is part of the Forest Grove Rural Fire Protection District.

 History

 Verboort was named for early settler Father William Verboort in 1876.
 Verboort post office was established in 1893 and ran intermittently until 1919.

 The community was founded by six Dutch Catholic families.
 The group was led by John Verboort, who had traveled from the Netherlands with his family and first settled in Wisconsin.
-In 1875, the group, unhappy with the soil and weather in Wisconsin, bought 550 acres of land in the Verboort area and shared a large house.
+In 1875, the group, unhappy with the soil and weather in Wisconsin, bought 550 acre of land in the Verboort area and shared a large house.
 Father William Verboort, son of John, joined family later that year.
 Father Verboort and the community built St. Francis Xavier Church, and an informal school was founded at the same time.
 In 1883, a new church was built and named Our Lady of the Visitation, while the old church was converted into a schoolhouse.
 The Sisters of St. Mary of Oregon established a convent in Verboort in 1891, and by longstanding tradition, local families provide the sisters with produce.
 In 1922, the school at Verboort and the Sisters of St. Mary who taught there were affected by the Oregon Compulsory Education Act, which was later overturned by the United States Supreme Court.
-The current Visitation Church building, with 150-foot sequoias on either side, was constructed in 1959.
+The current Visitation Church building, with 150 ft sequoias on either side, was constructed in 1959.
 The sequoias were planted in 1888 by John Porter, who brought the seeds back to Oregon from California after returning from the California Gold Rush of 1849.

 The church at Verboort established successful missions in Hillsboro, Cornelius, Forest Grove, and Roy (another Dutch Catholic community), which all became self-supporting parishes.

 Arts and culture

 Annual cultural events

 The annual Verboort Sausage and Sauerkraut Festival, founded in 1934, is held on the first Saturday in November; proceeds go to the upkeep of the church school.
 The festival, with its sausage and sauerkraut dinner, attracts between 7,800 and 10,000 people each year, while the line for purchasing bulk sausage and sauerkraut starts forming four or five hours before sunrise.
-In 2008, 15 tons of sausage and 2,000 pounds of sauerkraut were produced for the event.
+In 2008, 15 tons of sausage and 2,000 lb of sauerkraut were produced for the event.
 The sausage is smoked using green vine maple wood.